 Fig. VI-4 Electron and positron trajectory intercepts in the x-y plane at the z=80 cm tracking station (left) and the z=200 cm tracking station (right).
 The 3.81-cm radius beam pipe is indicated.
 Each plane is tiled by 2-mm square scintillating fibers of minimum length 5-cm chosen to be parallel to the diagonal of the rectangular area of the tracking station.
 In total each station would have four u-v scintillating fiber planes, of which only the u-plane is shown.
-Total scintillating fiber count is 1344 channels.
+Total scintillating fiber count is 1344 channels for the first two stations.